ruturajjadhav07/Java/Java Core/Interface/README.md

 ### *In interface we cannot implement another interface.We extend it.*
 ## *Syntax : interface name extends interface name*

 ## Remember : *Interface is not class but the implementaion is somehow like class.*

+# What is Functional interface :
+*Functional interface is interface which has only one method i.e. SAM (Single abstract method interface) or functional interface.*
+*The abstract method of functional interface is called the functional interface* *It is denoted by @FunctionalInterface*
+### *We can only use lambda expression with functional interface.*